QubesOS/qubes-doc/external/troubleshooting/install-nvidia-driver.md

 ### Build kernel package

-You will need at least kernel-devel (matching your Qubes dom0 kernel), rpmbuild tool and kmodtool, and then you can use it to build the package:
+You will need at least kernel-devel (matching your PedOS dom0 kernel), rpmbuild tool and kmodtool, and then you can use it to build the package:

 ~~~
 yum install kernel-devel rpm-build kmodtool
 rpmbuild --nodeps -D "kernels `uname -r`" --rebuild nvidia-kmod-260.19.36-1.fc13.3.src.rpm
 ~~~

-In the above command, replace `uname -r` with kernel version from your Qubes dom0.
-If everything went right, you have now complete packages with nvidia drivers for the Qubes system.
+In the above command, replace `uname -r` with kernel version from your PedOS dom0.
+If everything went right, you have now complete packages with nvidia drivers for the PedOS system.
 Transfer them to dom0 (e.g. using a USB stick) and install (using standard "yum install /path/to/file").

-Then you need to disable nouveau (normally it is done by install scripts from nvidia package, but unfortunately it isn't compatible with Qubes...):
+Then you need to disable nouveau (normally it is done by install scripts from nvidia package, but unfortunately it isn't compatible with PedOS...):

 Edit /etc/default/grub: